Director: Glenn Miller

-Not going to lie, I love a good found footage horror, though the important word there is good, sadly however, good found footage films are pretty rare, something that is a surprise given just how many found footage horror films have come out since the Blair Witch Project made every young film maker think that they could make a good film on a budget of next to nothing.
+Not going to lie, I love a good found footage horror, though the important word there is good, sadly, however, entertaining found-footage films are pretty rare, something that is a surprise given just how many found-footage horror films have come out since The Blair Witch Project made every young filmmaker think that they could make a good film on a budget of next to nothing.

-The Bell Witch Haunting tells the story of the Sawyer family experiences at the hands of the fabled Bell Witch, using footage from the families video cameras, security tapes and mobile phone footage, edited together by the police while investigating the murders of the family, the Bell Witch Haunting is a surprisingly better than average horror film, using the clearly small budget to maximum affect and apart from a few dodgy affects, the film does it’s job as a good piece of escapism.
+The Bell Witch Haunting tells the story of the Sawyer family experiences at the hands of the fabled Bell Witch, using footage from the families video cameras, security tapes and mobile phone footage, edited together by the police while investigating the murders of the family, the Bell Witch Haunting is a surprisingly better than average horror film, using the clearly small budget to maximum effect and apart from a few dodgy effects, the film does its job as a good piece of escapism.

-This film is a solid little horror film, using the found footage genre to good effect and producing something that is easy to follow, doesn’t have to many predictable jump scares and leaves you satisfied, just what you want from a low budget horror flick, let’s see what’s next for the Dana Sawyer Bell Witch.
+This film is a solid little horror film, using the found footage genre to good effect and producing something that is easy to follow, doesn’t have too many predictable jumps scares and leaves you satisfied, just what you want from a low budget horror flick, let’s see what’s next for the Dana Sawyer Bell Witch.